British Columbia: Indigenous societies

+The inlets and valleys of the British Columbia coast shelter large, distinctive populations, such as the Haida, Kwakwakaʼwakw and Nuu-chah-nulth, sustained by the region's abundant salmon and shellfish.
+These peoples developed complex cultures dependent on the western red cedar that included wooden houses, seagoing whaling and war canoes and elaborately carved potlatch items and totem poles.

 Contact with Europeans brought a series of devastating epidemics of diseases the people had no immunity to.
 The population dramatically collapsed, culminating in the 1862 smallpox outbreak in Victoria that spread throughout the coast.
 European settlement did not bode well for the remaining native population of British Columbia.
 Colonial officials deemed colonists could make better use of the land than the First Nations people, and thus the land should be owned by the colonists.
 To ensure colonists would be able to settle properly and make use of the land, First Nations were forcibly relocated onto reserves, which were often too small to support their way of life.
 By the 1930s, British Columbia had over 1500 reserves.

 Fur trade and colonial era

 Lands now known as British Columbia were added to the British Empire during the 19th century.
 Colonies originally begun with the support of the Hudson's Bay Company (Vancouver Island, the mainland) were amalgamated, then entered Confederation as British Columbia in 1871 as part of the Dominion of Canada.

 During the 1770s, smallpox killed at least 30 percent of the Pacific Northwest First Nations.
 This devastating epidemic was the first in a series; the 1862 Pacific Northwest smallpox epidemic killed about half to two-thirds of the native population of what became British Columbia.